For better or worse, you and your website are no longer the first interaction that potential customers have with you.

 Posts are especially important because they can show up in local 3-pack listings or in a “related to your search” panel.

-- Post an Update: Give people an update of why you’re closed, when you’re tentatively planning to re-open, and give them a link to your website for the most up-to-date information.
+2. Post an update.
+This is a great spot to give people an update if you’re temporarily closed, when you’re re-opening, and give them a link to your website for the most up-to-date information.

 For all of the ideas above, consider posting on social media as well, and possibly emailing your customers.